Abdalrahman-Helal/Assembly/README.md

 # Assmebly
-this repo will have simple assembly tasks using EMU8086
+this repo will have simple assembly programs using EMU8086